Travis Powers is admitted to practice in Minnesota and New York. He is not currently admitted in New Jersey.

 Prior to the practice of law, Travis served in the United States Marine Corps as a Marine One Presidential Helicopter Guard for former United States President Bill Clinton.
 Also during his Marine Corps service, Travis served as a military policeman stationed in Okinawa, Japan, where he acted as liaison between local police and military personnel on several military installations located throughout the region.

-Travis is the 2018 M&A Advisor Turnaround Award Winner: Healthcare/Life Sciences Deal of the Year.
+Travis is recognized in the 2022 edition of Best Lawyers: Ones to Watch for Commercial Litigation.
+He is the 2018 M&A Advisor Turnaround Award Winner: Healthcare/Life Sciences Deal of the Year.
 He was also a 2017 National Conference of Bankruptcy Judges Next Generation participant.

 - American Bankruptcy Institute, 2010-Present